archfirst/angular2-seed-sass/README.md

 `angular2-seed-sass` provides the following features:

+- Allows you to painlessly update the seed tasks of your already existing project.
 - Ready to go, statically typed build system using gulp for working with TypeScript.
 - Production and development builds.
 - Sample unit tests with Jasmine and Karma including code coverage via [istanbul](https://gotwarlost.github.io/istanbul/).